netcharm/XiaoMiGatewayMonitor/Readme.md

 1. Add some functions for script global call, for examples:
 	1. Beep (AutoItX not include these methods)
 	1. Sleep
+	1. Speak (call system speech synth, can simple detect japanese/chinese, but not supported mixed languages)
 	1. MonitorOff
 	1. WinList("notepad") (AutoItX not include this method in .net)
 	1. Kill(" firefox$") (process name or title, supoort simple regex syntax)